szczyglis-dev/py-gpt/README.md

 ## Audio output

-The plugin lets you turn text into speech using OpenAI TTS or providers such as `Microsoft Azure`, `Google Cloud TTS`, `Google GenAI TTS`, `Eleven Labs`, and `xAI TTS`.
+When enabled, the plugin synthesizes every received response as speech using OpenAI TTS or providers such as `Microsoft Azure`, `Google Cloud TTS`, `Google GenAI TTS`, `Eleven Labs`, and `xAI TTS`.
 You can add more text-to-speech providers to it too. `OpenAI TTS` does not require any additional API keys or extra configuration; it utilizes the main OpenAI key.
 Provider-specific credentials are required where applicable: Azure and Eleven Labs use plugin credentials, Google GenAI uses the Google API key from Settings, and xAI TTS uses the xAI API key from Settings.
 Configure voices, regions, and provider-specific options in the plugin settings.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#audio-output